CS170: Winter '09

 Introduction

 This course focuses on the study of Operating System design and implementation, and serves as an introduction into the study of computing systems.
 Main topics include: processes; interprocess communication and synchronization; input-output, file systems, memory management and networking.
-The class itself has two main components, a design side that will be emphasized in lectures and an implementation side that will be explored through several programming projects.
+The class itself has two main components, a design side that will be emphasized in lectures, and an implementation side that will be explored through several programming projects.
 The programming component of the course should build upon your previous experiences in CS130 or CS125 and give you a real taste of systems programming.
-I will hold weekly office hours (Mon 1-2PM) in order to answer questions on the materials covered in class and the exams.
+I will hold weekly office hours (Tues 11-noon) in order to answer questions on the materials covered in class and the exams.
+The TAs will handle detailed questions on projects and provide additional discussions on class material.

 I will cover all of the course material in class in a presentation form, and will put the notes online in PDF format before the start of each lecture.
 Feel free to print them out and mark your notes on them.
-Doing so will save you time from copying down basic terminology, allowing you to instead focus on understanding the material instead of working as a recorder.
-We will also be reading from Prof. Andrew Tanenbaum's Operating Systems Design and Implementation book.
+Doing so will save you time from copying down basic terminology, allowing you to instead focus on understanding the material instead of working as a recorder during lecture.
 PLEASE finish the required reading before coming into lecture.
 I will lecture assuming you have read the material, and skipping reading assignments will just make it harder for you to keep up in lectures.

 • Security / Protection